 Industrial manufacturers may be late to e-commerce, but many seem ready to finally wade—or even dive—in.
 Clearly, the COVID-19 crisis has acted as a catalyst for industrials to shift to online sales and marketing platforms and generate a greater and more meaningful percentage of “no-touch” sales with both the B2B and B2C customer segments.
 Digital marketing and sales will likely become increasingly important as remote working persists among B2B buyers and sellers.

-E-commerce for industrial enterprises is poised to achieve much more than simply accommodating a world of social-distancing, enabling workplace safety.
+E-commerce for industrial enterprises is poised to achieve much more than simply accommodating a world of social distancing by enabling workplace safety.
 Indeed, some industrials now have in place plans to go from virtually zero online sales to 60% of all sales over the next several years, based on PwC discussions with a number of companies.
 Indeed, e-commerce is on the radar for most industrials.
-Some are already growing their e-commerce businesses — directly selling to customers (B2C) a diverse range of products (e.g., building materials and tires), traditionally sold in-store by retailers.
+Some are already growing their e-commerce businesses—directly selling to customers (B2C) a diverse range of products traditionally sold in-store by retailers, such as building materials and tires.
 This marks a radical pivot from the traditional B2B or B2B2C models.